gmallard/stompngo_examples/EXAMPLES.md

 conn
 </td>
 <td style="border: 1px solid black;padding-left: 10px;" >
-A instance of a *stompngo.Connection.
+A instance of a *stompngo.Connection, usually obtained from a call to stompngo.Connect(...).<br />
+Rename candidate: sc.
 </td>
 </tr>